Cathedral Basilica of the Sacred Heart (Newark): Ambulatory chapels

+At the center of the ambulatory, between the St. Lucy Filippini and St. Boniface chapels, sits the Lady Chapel, dedicated to the Virgin Mary and considered the crown jewel of the cathedral.
+The Lady Chapel has an altar of Carrera marble.

+The cathedral also contains a secluded chapel and crypt housing the remains of five former bishops and archbishops of Newark, as well as numerous religious relics.
+This space is not generally open to the public and is reserved for select events.

 Music, religious customs and traditions

 Music at the Cathedral Basilica

 Carved limestone screen in rear of the nave.

 The free concert series at the cathedral basilica, open to the public, is in its 55th season as of 2023–24.

 The pipe organ, the largest Schantz ever built, includes 154 stops playable from two consoles.
 When installed in 1953, the organ held 144 stops; it was expanded and renovated in 1989.

 Performances of religious music at the cathedral basilica also include the New Jersey Symphony's annual Advent season performance of Handel's Messiah (a ticketed event).